Dear Money Adventurer,

 It simply makes it so much more playful, and engaging, and interesting.
 And it reflects something that’s important to you, instead of just rent or mortgage, which are just more dry names.
 They’re fine names, but if we want to incorporate other qualities, this is one way to do it.
 That’s a playful version of how to rename a category.

 Here’s an example that brings in a little deeper meaning to something.

 When we think about debt, normally, it’s that “damn debt” that I have.
 It’s hanging over my head like a dark cloud; I think about it when I’m going to fall asleep and it keeps me from falling asleep.
 And it’s just that damn debt.
 I’m not even looking at the number, or coming up with the payment plan, and on and on.

 Wait a second.
 You know, there’s always more going on here.
 Because in a long life, if we have the honor of having a long life, we’re going to have transitions.

 What are transitions?

-Transitions can be a phase in our lives when, you know, diagnoses happens of an illness, when we’re going through a health crisis, when we have baby number one, or baby number two, or three, when we are leaving the corporate world to start our own business, when someone close to us has died, when we are separating or divorcing, and on and on.
+Transitions can be a phase in our lives when a diagnosis happens of an illness, when we’re going through a health crisis, when we have baby number one, or baby number two, or three, when we are leaving the corporate world to start our own business, when someone close to us has died, when we’re separating or divorcing, and on and on.